 CNIL Compliance for Ecommerce Tracking

-However, CNIL-compliant users may want to implement Ecommerce tracking to analyse shopping cart interactions, transactions, checkouts, and conversions while complying with CNIL rules relating to cookies and other trackers.
+As a CNIL-compliant user, you can still implement parts of the Ecommerce tracking feature, such as analysing shopping cart interactions, transactions, checkouts, and conversions, provided you adhere to CNIL rules regarding cookies and other trackers.

 Defining CNIL Exemptions and Consent Requirements